jhpyle/docassemble/_docs/language.md

 module] assumes that the locale setting is server-wide.

-The [`currency()`] function and the [`currency_symbol()`] functions are both [language-specific function]s, which means that you can substitute your own functions in their place in order to have full control over currency formatting.
+The [`currency()`] function and the [`currency_symbol()`] functions are both [language-specific functions], which means that you can substitute your own functions in their place in order to have full control over currency formatting.
 For example, if you include the following in a Python module, then whenever the active language is